albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 > process (only first
 > emitted Pane from PubSub is emitted) despite GroupByKey (GBK) when applying state (for State And Timer), and using GlobalWindow (other Triggers were included but only first
 > Pane Pubsub records were shown).
-As mentioned in point 1), potential OPTION 2, might be useful when reloading **historical_notifications** into PubSub and
+As mentioned in point 1, potential OPTION 2, might be useful when reloading **historical_notifications** into PubSub and
 > then loading them into the State and Timer, thus, all new notifications and historical will be wrapped seemingly as
 > "unbounded", applying S & T for **historical_notifications**.

 3. applyKVState to Flush Futures.
-Saving attempted notifications BERs (new_notifications) in KV as State and release them when Timer expires (TTL): avoiding duplicates ( race conditions are mitigated as distinctByKey is previously applied)
+Saving attempted notifications BERs (new_notifications) in KV as State and release them when Timer expires (TTL): avoiding duplicates (race conditions are mitigated as _distinctByKey_ is previously applied)
-4. checks if they have been already processed and keeps state by idempotent key, add Future
+4. Checks if the **new_notifications** have been already processed and keeps state by idempotent key, add Future
-    - 4.1: processElement (ParDo) in _StateBaseAsyncDoFn_.
+    - 4.1: processElement (ParDo) in _StateBaseAsyncDoFn.java_.
-    - 4.2: _StateAsyncParDoWithHttpHandler_: sending HTTP request.
+    - 4.2: _StateAsyncParDoWithHttpHandler.scala_: sending HTTP request.
-    - 4.3: flush() in _StateBaseAsyncDoFn_: Future [Http Response] is asynchronous and _StateBaseAsyncDoFn_ will deal with it (outputting to main routine)
+    - 4.3: flush() in _StateBaseAsyncDoFn.java_: Future [Http Response] is asynchronous and _StateBaseAsyncDoFn.java_
+      will deal with it (outputting to main routine).
-5. output HTTP Response is emitted in the main routine
+5. Output HTTP Response is emitted in the main routine.
-6. now you can save your HTTP Response/NOTIFICATION_RESPONSE along with the "sent" **new_notification** in PubSub (e.g: sinking in GCS eventually, useful for analytics as external table besides the historical load as *historical_notifications* if mediation-service is restarted)
+6. Now you can save your HTTP Response/NOTIFICATION_RESPONSE along with the "sent" **new_notification** in PubSub (e.g: sinking in GCS eventually, useful for analytics as external table alongside the historical load as *historical_notifications* if mediation-service is restarted).

 ## Implementation
 ### StateBaseAsyncDoFn

-This class is mainly based on the implementation of SCIO's _BaseAsyncDoFn_ https://github.com/spotify/scio/blob/main/scio-core/src/main/java/com/spotify/scio/transforms/BaseAsyncDoFn.java abstracting out some methods and adding a Timer(ttl) along with a BagState (buffer), all needed to use the S & T pattern, preventing duplicated HTTP Requests from being sent:
+This class [StateBaseAsyncDoFn](http/state/StateBaseAsyncDoFn.java) is mainly based on the implementation of SCIO's _BaseAsyncDoFn_ https://github.com/spotify/scio/blob/main/scio-core/src/main/java/com/spotify/scio/transforms/BaseAsyncDoFn.java but abstracting out some methods, adding a Timer(TTL) along with a BagState (buffer).
+All of these are needed to use the S & T pattern, preventing duplicated HTTP Requests from being sent:

 ```
     public void processElement(